Jonasthepanda67/Devblog/README.md

 - [X] Use Bootstrap for front-end
 - [ ] Add Login Feature
 - [ ] Create and use a database for all data
+- [ ] Add an admin panel for handling posts
+- [ ] Use CRUD for handling posts
 - [ ] Add Users and Comments as a feature

 ## 🚧 Known Issues